TimD1/SquiggleFilter/img/README.md

-This folder contains source code for image generation.
+This folder contains all generated images.